CSC207-UofT/course-project-csc207_stackoverflowers/Phase1/ProgressReport.md

 - Progress so far:
        - Helped out with class reportMakers and monthPresenters

-       - Writing out prompts in GamePrompts
+       - Wrote out prompts in GamePrompts

-       - Wrtiting descriptions for our 'projects' in the game
+       - Wrote up other descriptions for our games (projects, final projects, conversations)

-       - Worked on class Project (Worked on SkillCompatibility with Farzana)
+       - Worked on all needed txt files (for generating projects and interns)

-       - Writing up other descriptions for our games (projects, final projects, conversations)
+       - Wrote specifications for our 'projects' in the game

-       - Working on all needed txt files (for generating projects and interns)
+       - Implemented class Project (Worked on SkillCompatibility with Farzana)

-       - Writing test for GameGenerators
+       - Wrote test for GameGenerators

        - Wrote Step 3 of scenario walkthrough in design document

-       - Adding javadocs to methods
+       - Added javadocs to methods

 Jacob:
     - Classes in charge of: